534ttl3/.scraps/scrap.md

 Fr 18.
 Mai 10:16:40 CEST 2018

 - scale latex textured quad to appropriate dimensions - DONE
-- find a way to compile and load a latex texture procedurally, then display it
+- find a way to compile and load a latex texture procedurally, then display it - DONE

 ----- Matrix Representation within Panda3d differs from normal opengl/glm
     for all about panda3d's versions: